Insight: Fear and suspicion in Pakistan hamper global polio fight

 Fear and suspicion have prevented thousands of children like Fahad from being protected against the infectious and incurable disease.
 Now more than ever, it's time that stopped, Gates says.

-Rumours that polio immunisation campaigns are "Western plots to sterilise Muslims" or that the vaccine is "George Bush's urine" underline the need to take politics out of the fight to eradicate polio, he says.
+Rumors that polio immunization campaigns are "Western plots to sterilize Muslims" or that the vaccine is "George Bush's urine" underline the need to take politics out of the fight to eradicate polio, he says.

 If Gates, the most influential of global health advocates, gets his wish - and in an interview he's pretty sure he will - the world won't stop at the 99 percent reduction in cases so far, but will rid itself of polio completely by 2018.